GoyaPtyLtd/BaseElements-Plugin/docs/Functions/BE_XMLParse.md

 **Description**

-Parses an XML file at path to determine if it's properly formed.
+Parses an XML file at *pathOrXMLText* to determine if it's properly formed.
 Does not check XSD details, just whether every tag is properly opened and closed.

 The result will be empty when successful with a *BE_GetLastError* returning 0.